pkardas/notes/books/go/notes.md

 Go is not Object-Oriented, nor functional, nor procedural.
 It is practical.
 It borrows concepts from many places with the overriding goal of creating a language that is simple, readable, and maintainable by large teams for many years.

+## Chapter 8: Errors

+Go handles errors by returning a value of type `error` as the last return value for a function (convention).
+The Go compiler requires that all variables must be read.
+Making errors returned values forces developers to either check and handle error conditions or make it explicit that they are ignoring errors by using an underscore (`_`) for the returned error value.

+`errors.New("denominator is 0")` - error messages should not be capitalized nor should they end with punctuation or new line.
+Second option is to create error using `fmt.Errorf("denominator is 0")`

+_sentinel errors_ - pattern, errors meant to signal that processing cannot continue due to a problem with the current state.
+By convention, their names start with `Err`.
+Be sure you need a sentinel error beg=fore you define one.
+It is part of your public API and you have committed to it being available in all future backward-compatible releases.

+`error` is an interface, you can define your own errors that include additional information for logging or error handling.
+Even when you define your own custom error types, always use `error` as the return type for the error result.
+Be sure you don't return an uninitialized instance (`var genErr StatusErr`), instead, explicitly return `nil`.

+_Wrapping the error_ - when you preserve an error while adding additional information.
+When you have a series of wrapped errors, it is called an _error chain_.
+You don't usually call `errors.Unwrap` directly.
+Instead, you use `errors.Is` and `errors.As` to find specific wrapped error.
+If you want to wrap an error with your custom error type, your error type needs to implement the `Unwrap` method.

+- `errors.Is` - to check if the returned error or any error that it wraps match a specific sentinel error instance
+- `errors.As` - allows you to check if a returned error (or any error it wraps) matches a specific type

+If there are situations in your programs that are unrecoverable, you can create your won panics.
+Go provides a way to capture a panic to provide a more graceful shutdown or to prevent shutdown at all.
+Reserve `panic` for fatal situations and use `recover` as a way to gracefully handle these situations.
+If program panics, be careful about trying to continue executing after the panic.